bmslpsu/Benifly/README.md

 Offline version of *Kinefly* for Windows/Linux without ROS

 ## Introduction
-[**Benifly**](https://github.com/bmslpsu/Benifly) is based on [**Kinefly**](https://github.com/ssafarik/Kinefly) software developed by [Steve Safarik](https://github.com/ssafarik), which was designed for tracking tethered insect kiematics in real time.
+[**Benifly**](https://github.com/bmslpsu/Benifly) is based on [**Kinefly**](https://github.com/ssafarik/Kinefly) software developed by [Steve Safarik](https://github.com/ssafarik), which was designed for tracking tethered insect kinematics in real time.
 While *Kinefly* is designed for ROS, which requires a Linuxed based OS, *Benifly* only requires [Python 2](https://www.python.org/downloads/release/python-273/), so any recent Windows OS is appropriate. *Benifly* maintains the majority of *Kinefly's* core functionality, including virtually all image processing algorithms and error handling.
-However, instead of taking in an image stream from a camera in real-time, *Benifly* reads in previously recorded video files (tested for .avi,.mp4, & MATLAB data).
+However, instead of taking in an image stream from a camera in real-time, *Benifly* reads in previously recorded video files (tested for `.avi`,`.mp4`, & MATLAB data).

 The BMSL Lab also maintains a [Kinefly repository](https://github.com/bmslpsu/Kinefly) that has been tested for Ubuntu 16.04 & ROS Kinetic and Ubuntu 18.04 & ROS Melodic.